Justine Rodriguez Kilpatrick

 Bob Kilpatrick passed away in 2005, at which time Justine changed her name to Justine Rodriguez Kilpatrick.
 Bob’s passing took a toll on Justine’s health, but the community from OMB and from the Westmoreland Cooperative where Justine and Bob lived banded together to take care of her—a testament to the loyalty and respect she earned throughout her life and career.

 Justine continued to keep in touch with Mr. Volcker; she would regularly call to ask his advice on various topics related to her work in the Office of Economic Policy.
-Throughout the years, Justine paid very close attention to the work of the Volcker Alliance and supported the organization’s mission to advance effective management of government.
+Throughout the years, Justine paid very close attention to the work of the Volcker Alliance and supported the organization’s mission to empower the public sector workforce to solve the challenges facing our nation.

 Justine passed away in June 2019 at age 83.
 Justine’s passion for effective, accountable government, her personal relationship with and respect for Mr. Volcker, and her deep dedication to public service inspired her to designate a large portion of her estate to the Volcker Alliance in her will.
 Her gift has been transformative to the organization, and her legacy of dedication to the public good inspires our work every day.